EricTrainingRev/240930-JWA/Foundation Project/Foundation Project.md

 ## Presentation Order of Operations
 1. Present Test Summary Report
+    - give a brief overview of the scope of your testing
+    - describe 1-3 meaningful discoveries made by your testing
+        - high severity defects
+        - interesting edge cases
 2. Showcase Acceptance Testing Summary Report
+    - give a brief overview of your acceptance testing
+    - describe 1-3 meaningful discoveries made by your testing
+        - all use cases inspired confidence
+        - no use cases inspired confidence
+        - majority of use cases were pleasing to look at
+        - etc.
 3. Perform mini Sprint retrospective
     - what went well in the Sprint?
         - you had a good understanding of the work